 Through the collaboration process, contact with your soon to be ex spouse is made brief and manageable.
 If an agreement is reached, then the legal part of the divorce is pretty simple and will not require a divorce trial.
 All necessary information is exchanged, legal costs and procedures are reduced, and both parties are able to reach a settlement that seems fair, thus allowing both you and your ex-spouse to move forward.

 For advice on collaborative divorce and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Source: AboutRelationships.com, What is Collaborative Divorce?, 2014